Arkansas farmer seeks to save historic turkey breeds

 | ROLAND, Ark

 ROLAND, Ark P. Allen Smith can talk for hours about saving rare poultry.
-He also will be eating one of them for Thanksgiving.
+Then again, he'll be eating one of them for Thanksgiving.

 On his 650-acre Moss Mountain Farm outside Little Rock, Smith breeds domestic heritage poultry - turkey, chickens, ducks and geese - threatened with extinction.

 Smith, a garden and lifestyle designer and author, is known by television viewers around the country for garden design advice and food tips on two PBS shows as well as NBC's Today show and the Weather Channel.
-But on his farm, he has cultivated another passion.
+But on his farm, he's cultivated another passion.

 In 2009, Smith began the Heritage Poultry Conservancy, a non-profit organization, as a way to support threatened breeds and strains of poultry.
 The conservancy focuses on fowl that were developed or recognized in the late 19th or early 20th centuries.
 He now has about 600 birds on his farm.

 These poultry breeds were once very common.
-They fled the country during some of its most desperate times, such as the Civil War and the Great Depression, Smith said.
+They fed the country during some of its most desperate times, like the Civil War and the Great Depression, Smith said.

 But as factory farms and hybrid genetics became more prevalent in the last several decades, these birds began to vanish quickly.